 A preliminary National Transportation Safety Board report on the plane crash that killed a Cheshire doctor at Meriden Markham Airport on April 24 shows he was at the controls at the time of the accident.

-Joseph Tomanelli, 56, died and his son, 21-year-old Daniel Tomanelli, was seriously injured in the crash.
+Joseph Tomanelli, 56, died and his 21-year-old son was seriously injured in the crash.

 According to the NTSB, the elder Tomanelli was piloting the Cirrus SR22 plane which he bought just three weeks before the accident.
 Tomanelli wanted to practice in the new plane for a planned trip to North Carolina, the NTSB report states.